ligi/docs/docs/trezor-faq/_sources/software.rst.txt

 What are a recovery seed, a PIN and encryption passphrase and the difference between them?
 ------------------------------------------------------------------------------------------

 **Recovery seed** is a mnemonic code made of 12, 18 or 24 words depending on your choice.
-This seed is generated the first time you run TREZOR and will help you recovering it's contents (private keys, bitcoin balance, and transaction history) into a new device if you lose your TREZOR.
+This seed is generated the first time you run TREZOR and will help you recovering its contents (private keys, bitcoin balance, and transaction history) into a new device if you lose your TREZOR.

 **PIN** is a number that you set when you first run TREZOR.
 It protects TREZOR against being used by unauthorized persons.
 We have invented a `secure way <../trezor-user/enteringyourpin.html>`_ of entering the PIN so it can’t be keylogged and misused.